-Outside, we have plenty of space for developing play, fitness and friendships.
+Our playgrounds have plenty as space for developing play, fitness and friendships.
 Fences and an intercom on our main entrance help to keep children safe.

-Foundation Stage staff make great use of the outside areas to give children chance to develop their play and learning.
+Foundation Stage is open plan, with children being able to make great use of both indoor and outdoor areas to develop their play and learning.